MarkYHZhang/Protocol/README.md

 ## Type 1 packets

+Type 1 packets are used to sync the states of clients across the server in an event driven fashion.

 Each packet consists of a list of `action`s, which represent an action that an entity performs.
 For example:
  - Bot accelerating
  - Bullet moving